 Kraków is well-connected regarding transport, with a new airport just 17km west of the centre, a recently modernised joint train and bus station on the edge of the Old Town, and some of Poland's better roads connecting it to Katowice, Wrocław and Berlin to the west, Tarnów and Rzeszów to the east, Kielce and Warsaw to the north and Budapest to the south.
 In this section you'll find all you need to know about getting in and out of Kraków.

 By PlaneArriving in Krakow from abroad generally means coming by plane and landing either at Kraków Airport or Katowice Airport in Pyrzowice.
-Travellers to Kraków should be aware that the Krakow Airport in Balice will be undergoing major renovations until late 2015, so read our information here carefully.
-Particularly of note is that train service between Kraków and the airport is currently suspended, but will resume from September 1st.
+Travellers to Kraków should be aware that the Krakow Airport in Balice will open its brand new passenger terminal on September 28th, so read our information here carefully.
+Particularly of note is that train service between Kraków and the airport is currently suspended, but will also resume from September 28th.

 Kraków AirlinesThe following is a list of airlines, including contact details, that operate in and out of Kraków Balice airport.